revenium/.github/profile/README.md

 # Revenium

-**FinOps for AI Solutions - Control Your Costs.
-Optimize Spend.
-Build and Bill New Products.**
+**The system of record for AI economics**

 Revenium helps you bring visibility, accountability, and control to your AI and digital product costs.
-Our APIs power a full-stack usage-based billing and FinOps platform that tracks every transaction, API call, and AI inference with cost, performance, and usage context.
+Our APIs power a full-stack usage-based billing platform that tracks every transaction, API call, and AI inference with cost, performance, and usage context.

 ## What We Do